Skip to main content

 mineru_extra_params:

-source: modelscope # Model download source (default: Hugging Face, optional: modelscope)
+source: modelscope # Model download source (default is Hugging Face, optional modelscope)

-parse_file_path: data/UltraRAG.pdf # File or directory to parse
+parse_file_path: data/UltraRAG.pdf # File or folder path to parse

 ultrarag run examples/build_mineru_corpus.yaml

-• Token Chunker: Splits text by tokenizer, word, or character — suitable for general text.
+• Token Chunker: Chunks by tokenizer, word, or character, suitable for general text.

-• Sentence Chunker: Splits by sentence boundaries to preserve semantic integrity.
+• Sentence Chunker: Splits by sentence boundaries, ensuring semantic integrity.

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/corpus_chunk.yaml